-Subsequent to October 31, 2017, the Company informed the vendor that it would not be proceeding with the option agreement on the CKN Project, and the agreement terminated on December 23, 2017.
+On December 23, 2017, the Company informed the vendor that it would not be proceeding with the option agreement on the CKN Project.
 The Company recorded a write-off of exploration and evaluation assets of \$36,901 at October 31, 2017.